Japanese law is grounded primarily in the civil law tradition, though elements of the common law have influenced certain legal developments.

 B. Contributions to Japanese NPOs by Individuals and Corporations Based in Japan

 The ability to deduct contributions to Japanese NPOs depends on whether the recipient organization has received specific authorization from the appropriate tax authorities.
 Thus, no broad categories of NPOs are entitled to receive tax-deductible donations.
-One local expert states that, "There are no clear criteria for eligibility for tax-deductible contributions" (APPC Conference, p.
-161).

 In general, contributions are deductible if they are made to (i) “Special Public Interest Promoting Corporations" (SPIPCs), (ii) Organizations Eligible for “Designated Contributions” (shitei kifukin), or (iii) SNCs with National Tax Administration Approval.